vinjsh32/chineselearning/README.md

    npm start
    ```
 4. Open [http://localhost:3000](http://localhost:3000) in your browser and navigate through the sections.
+   - Grammar, reading, listening, character practice, and pinyin offer simple interactive exercises.
-   - `/writing` accepts text and returns a corrected version.
+   - Writing accepts text and returns a corrected version.
-   - `/tutor` lets you ask questions; submit a prompt via the form and receive a model-generated reply.
+   - Tutor lets you ask questions and receive a model-generated reply.

 ## Development Notes